← Back to projects

 Before: Naive Prompting Output

-A naive prompt given the KSI title 'Automated Inventory' and summary 'Use authoritative sources to automatically maintain real-time inventories' produces three hallucination failures at once — classification driven by prose, leaked AWS service names, and inflated confidence that ignores contradictory metadata.
+A naive prompt fed the KSI title "Automated Inventory" and the summary "Use authoritative sources to automatically maintain real-time inventories" gave me three hallucination failures in one shot.
+It classified off the prose.
+It leaked AWS service names.
+And it inflated confidence past anything the metadata supported.

 json